jeanc18rlos/dental-vip-cms/src/pages/en/specialties/orthodontics/index.md

       answer: "<p>Usually the first 3 or 4 days following the installation of the braces are somewhat annoying because it is normal to experience some pain when eating and chewing.
-After this period, the inconveniences are usually limited to occasional minor discomforts, mainly caused by the friction of the appliances with the inner part of the lips and cheeks.
+After this period, the inconveniences are usually limited to occasional minor discomforts; mainly caused by the friction of the appliances with the inner part of the lips and cheeks.
 For this you will be provided with a special wax that you must place on the bracket that is bothering you and thus solve the problem.</span></p>\n"